evilsocket/www.pwnagotchi.ai/content/configuration/_index.md

         report: true # full-opt in
 ```

-Even if you have decided to **fully opted-in** to pwnGRID, you can still disable reporting for specific networks—for instance, if you don't want your home network to be in the system:
+Even if you have decided to **fully opted-in** to PwnGrid, you can still disable reporting for specific networks—for instance, if you don't want your home network to be in the system:

 ```yaml
 main: